 The UN states that additional regions in Africa, Asia, Australia and Europe are now prone to locust swam formation.
 This is due to an increase in average global temperatures and abnormal rain patterns.
 Once a swarm has formed it has the ability to destroy 80 -100% of the crops in the affected regions.

 This year we will strive to contribute to a solution both in and out of the lab.
 Our technical approach involves using bacteriophages and synthetic biology to aid in combating the locust crisis.
-Several approaches have been proposed to either prevent the swarming phase or to use a highly selective toxin to limit the impact by reducing their numbers.
 Our human practices involve engaging with a diverse range of stakeholders.
 We hope to learn from them how we can best contribute to finding a solution while implementing their advice in the lab.
 We aim to create awareness and instigate action around the world.